humanprotocol/hmt-escrow/.github/ISSUE_TEMPLATE/add-a-new-evm-network.md

 - [ ] Request to become the maintainer for your EVM network.
 We will list you on our repo, give you an extra reward (generally around 1 ETH per year) and invite you to conferences.
 We will celebrate your name forever!

 ### High level rules to make sure that you are doing this correctly
-- [ ] We never want to create a token fork.
-The token should always share supply with the main HMT.
+- [ ] We never want to create a mintable token.
+Your change should not change the total token supply from 1 billion
-- [ ] If you add more solidity code, we must have it audited before it is to go production